sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 * [The Unlicense](https://unlicense.org/) seems to seek to be a super permissive license.
 I know of [a prominent developer in the Rust community who uses and supports the Unlicense](https://github.com/BurntSushi/notes/blob/master/2020-10-29_licensing-and-copyleft.md).
 * There's a family of licenses called [BSD licenses](https://en.wikipedia.org/wiki/BSD_licenses) that I've seen used on projects, including [age encryption](https://github.com/FiloSottile/age).
 I don't know much about them!
-* The [JSON License](https://www.json.org/license.html) was the fun clause of "The Software shall be used for Good, not Evil."
 * Here's a list of [ethical licenses](https://ethicalsource.dev/licenses/), which includes [the Hippocratic License](https://firstdonoharm.dev/).
+* The [JSON License](https://www.json.org/license.html) has the fun and likely legally tricky clause: "The Software shall be used for Good, not Evil."
 * [Creative Commons](https://creativecommons.org/choose/) offers a family of licenses, but I understand that they're not written _just_ for software.
 * Microsoft(!) has a license called the [Microsoft Public License](https://choosealicense.com/licenses/ms-pl/).
 * GitHub's "Choose a License" site has [an "Appendix" page that lists about two dozens licenses in a convenient chart form](https://choosealicense.com/appendix/).